Marvel Cinematic Universe: Phase Four: Hawkeye (2021)

-Clint Barton must work together with the young Kate Bishop to confront enemies from his past time as Ronin in order to get back to his family in time for Christmas.
+Clint Barton must work together with the young Kate Bishop to confront enemies from his past time as Ronin to get back to his family in time for Christmas.

 By April 2019, Marvel Studios was developing a limited series starring Jeremy Renner as Clint Barton / Hawkeye, which would involve Barton passing the mantle of Hawkeye to the character Kate Bishop.
 At the 2019 San Diego Comic-Con, the series was officially announced with it exploring more of Barton's time as the vigilante Ronin, with Jonathan Igla hired as head writer that September while Hailee Steinfeld was in consideration to portray Bishop.
 Steinfeld was confirmed as Bishop in early December 2020, when filming began in New York City, with both Rhys Thomas and Bert & Bertie each directing a block of episodes.
 Shooting also occurred at Trilith Studios in Atlanta, and concluded in late April 2021.
 Hawkeye premiered on November 24, 2021, and ran for six episodes, concluding on December 22.
-A spin-off series, Echo, starring Alaqua Cox as Maya Lopez / Echo, is set for release in mid-2023.
+A spin-off series, Echo, starring Alaqua Cox as Maya Lopez / Echo, released in January 2024, as part of Phase Five.

 Hawkeye is set one year after the events of Avengers: Endgame during the 2024 Christmas season, and occurs over the course of about a week.
 Florence Pugh reprises her role as Yelena Belova / Black Widow from Black Widow, along with Linda Cardellini as Barton's wife Laura from previous MCU films, and Vincent D'Onofrio as Wilson Fisk / Kingpin from Marvel Television's Netflix series Daredevil (2015–2018).